cemetery travel

 Cemeteries are not about being creepy or frightful, they are like a library for the imagination.
 Wandering cemeteries around the globe, reading headstones, thinking about the lives of the people there; my mind wanders into a thousand stories.
 It’s therapeutic, not scary.

 As I wandered the globe this year, I always made special stops for cemeteries whenever I could.
 They ignite my creativity and I love the solitude.
-Some people like to unplug at the beach and sunbath, I like to wander in cemeteries; to each her own.
+Some people like to unplug at the beach and sunbathe, I like to wander in cemeteries; to each her own.
 Here are some of my favorites from this year’s travels.

 Join my newsletter